diptaraj23/cka-fed-dynamic-sparsity/README.md

 Current limitations:

 - experiments are simulated on one machine
-- only MNIST is fully wired into the data pipeline
+- MNIST and Fashion-MNIST are supported, but CIFAR-10 and larger datasets are not yet implemented
 - the model is a small CNN
 - client selection is currently full participation
 - hyperparameters are simple defaults, not tuned